HSA savings calculator

 But here’s the rub: Medicare covers some medical expenses, but not everything.
 And it isn’t free – you pay Medicare premiums in retirement, and these premiums can increase as the years go by, as can your out-of-pocket expenses.
 That’s why you need to be thinking about having a plan to cover your health care costs beyond Medicare.

 It’s certainly easy to get intimidated by these numbers.
 But don’t throw in the towel just yet.
 The good news is that there are tools and strategies available to help you prepare.
-“There are many opportunities to take proactive steps to become educated and financially prepared for potential health-care expenses down the road,” says Cyndi Hutchins, Director of Financial Gerontology at Merrill Lynch.We recommend taking three proactive steps:
+“There are many opportunities to take proactive steps to become educated and financially prepared for potential health-care expenses down the road,” says Cyndi Hutchins, Director of Financial Gerontology at Merrill.Consider these proactive steps:

 You may be wondering, shouldn’t I just save more in other traditional retirement vehicles, such as a workplace retirement plan?
 The answer is yes; you should always save as much as you can for retirement in a tax-advantaged vehicle.
 But when it comes to covering health care expenses in retirement, the HSA is a particularly good fit: